-We believe our compensation program provides an appropriate mix of elements to incent our executives to achieve the Company's business strategies and goals, while also aligning executive performance and rewards with shareholder interests.
-Our compensation structure has contributed to a corporate culture that encourages employees to regard Abbott as a career employer.
-Abbott does not include certain design features that may have the potential to encourage excessive risk-taking.
+Our compensation program provides an appropriate and competitive mix of elements to incentivize our executives to achieve the Company's business strategies and goals, while also aligning executive performance and rewards with shareholder interests.
+Our compensation structure has contributed to a corporate culture that encourages employees to regard Abbott as a career employer while rewarding employees for both short-and long-term contributions.

 The vast majority of compensation for our officers is performance-based and objectively determined.
-The remainder of this section provides additional information regarding our compensation programs, including the mix of total compensation and how incentive payouts are determined.
+The remainder of this section provides additional information regarding our compensation programs, including the mix of total compensation and how incentive awards are determined.